jilt/wake/docs/static-analysis/command-line-interface.md

 1. Both `pathlib` and `typing` modules may be imported at the top level of the file as they are imported by the Wake runtime anyway.
 2. `graphviz` module is not lazy-loaded, it should be imported inside a function or a method that uses it.
 3. `wake.ir` members accessed at the top level of the class.
-This will case the module to be loaded.
-Instead, a property or a helper function should be used:
+This will load the module, please use a property or a helper function instead.